zylx0532/pasztor.at/_posts/2019-02-21-gentoo-docker.md

 title:         "Gentoo as a Docker build system?"
 date:          "2019-02-21 00:00:00"
 categories:    blog
-excerpt:       "Gentoo compiles everything from source.
-This makes it almost impractical for every day use.
-But can we use it as a Docker build system?"
+excerpt:       "Gentoo compiles everything from source, which sounds it might not be useful for Docker.
+Yet, it can be made to build a sub-100 MB image for PHP..."
 preview:       /assets/img/gentoo-docker.jpg
 fbimage:       /assets/img/gentoo-docker.png
 twitterimage:  /assets/img/gentoo-docker.png